-A nuclear reactor is an installation capable of initiating, controlling and maintaining nuclear reactions (usually nuclear fission) chain that occur in the core of this facility.
+A nuclear reactor is a facility capable of initiating, controlling and maintaining nuclear reactions (usually nuclear fission) in chain that occur in the core of this installation.

-The composition of the nuclear reactor is formed by the nuclear fuel, coolant, control elements, structural materials and, in the case in question a thermal nuclear reactor, the moderator.
+The composition of the nuclear reactor is formed by the nuclear fuel, the refrigerant, the control elements, the structural materials and, in the case of a nuclear reactor, the nuclear moderator.

-Plutonium is a chemical element with symbol Pu and atomic number 94 which belongs to the actinide series of elements.
-Plutonium has 16 isotopes, all radioactive.
-The element is a silvery metal and has 5 different crystal structures.
+The symbol of this chemical element is Pu and its atomic number is 94.
+It is an element that belongs to the series of actinide elements.
+Plutonium has 16 isotopes, all of them radioactive.
+The element is a silver metal and has 5 different crystalline structures.

 Chemically plutonium is a very active material.
-You can form compounds with all nonmetals except the noble gases.
-The metal dissolves in acidic and reacts with…
+It can form compounds with all non-metallic elements, except noble gases.
+The metal dissolves in acids and reacts with…

 The nuclear fuel is the material that has been adapted for use in nuclear power generation.